 Welcome to Rhino Class!

-My name is Miss Clark.
-I've taught in Bristol before and I am really looking forward to working at Barley Close.
-Last year I taught Year 4, but I'm really happy to be moving up to Year 5.
+My name is Mrs Hyde and I'm really looking forward to another amazing year at Barley Close!
 In my spare time I like to read and bake - recommendations for either will be greatly appreciated!
-Our Teaching Assistant is Mrs Griffiths and we're both excited to be working with the first, ever Rhino Class!
+Mrs Woodward, Mrs Kiff and Mrs Cornish will be our teaching assistants this year and we're all excited to be working with the wonderful Rhino Class!

-It will be great for Mrs G and myself to get to know the children and their families throughout the year.
+It will be great for us all to get to know the children and their families throughout the year.
 Please feel free to send in notes and I will send a reply at the end of the day if one is needed.
 Feel free to see me at the end of the day if you'd like to arrange a meeting, or just to chat about something.

 Remember that there should be no jewellery for either of these sessions.
 If your child wears earrings and cannot remove them by themselves, can you please ensure that you take them out before school.